 Support and care

-If you’re looking for care and support for your loved one, it’s important that you take time to consider all options.
-Home Care is one of those options.
-For many people with dementia, continuing to live in their own, familiar environment will be the best tonic for them.
-CareAbout can match you with a home care provider that specialises in dementia-care trained staff and meets your individual needs.
+If you’re looking for care and support for your loved one, Home Care can be a fantastic option.
+For many people with dementia, continuing to live in their own familiar environment will be the best tonic for them.
+CareAbout can match you with a Home Care provider that specialises in dementia care, with dementia-trained staff who meet your individual needs.